 - Other providers not currently required to register such as those who provide sports coaching, some after school clubs etc.

 Provision where parents remain onsite or in close proximity to their children such as parent toddler groups or shoppers' crèche operating up to 4 hours each day.

 One of the benefits of providers being registered is that it can reduce your childcare costs and enable you to apply for tax credits.

 Important: You should check references of any child carer you employ.
 Agencies should provide this information for you, including an up to date Disclosure and Barring Service (DBS) check.

 This depends on the age and development of your child and what type and length of care is needed to fit in with your daily life.
 You should always seek information about all types of registered childcare available locally.

 It takes time to find suitable care and you should be prepared to spend time settling your child with your chosen carer.
 Most childcare providers have waiting lists so it pays to think ahead.
 Women intending to return to work after the birth of a child should start considering their options even before the baby is born.

 It is the responsibility of families to choose services carefully.
 Always check details with individual providers to ensure that their service meets your needs and the needs or your children.
 You are entitled to ask questions about any childcare provision and any good provider will welcome this.
 Think about asking the following questions around safety and standards

-- Do staff and volunteers have up to date CRB checks?
-Staff working with or having access to children, young people or vulnerable adults should be CRB checked.
+- Do staff and volunteers have up to date DBS checks?
+Staff working with or having access to children, young people or vulnerable adults should be DBS checked.